- Scientific name: Dicentrarchus labrax

 Bass are a highly sought after fish, and bass angling attracts some of Britain’s most committed anglers due to the fighting qualities and high reputation of this striking looking fish.
 A bass of 10lb or more would be a landmark catch for most anglers, although fish much smaller than this still provide plenty of sport.
 Smaller bass (those under 2lb) are known as school bass and stay in shoals in and around estuaries, while larger bass live in deeper water and become solitary hunters.
 School bass will feed on worms, crab or fish while older fish are extremely selective about the bait they will take and can prove a challenge for even the most knowledgeable and experienced angler to catch.
 Many bass anglers are highly dedicated to catching this species and will spend a great deal of time researching likely bass marks and using trial and error to find where and when the bass feed.

-Recent years have seen bass numbers crash worryingly.
+Recent years have seen bass numbers decline significantly.
 There have been a number of different restrictions placed on both anglers and commercial fishermen in an attempt to halt the decline.
-There is the possibility of a total ban on all commercial and recreational fishing for bass in 2017, read more below.
+Since 2016 there have been restrictions on UK anglers recreational bass fishing including bag limits and a catch-and-release only policy (read more below).

 Commercial Value and Declining Bass Numbers

 Bass are in high demand from commercial fisheries and command a high price in restaurants and fishmongers.
 They are generally caught by trawlers and gill nets.
 Like many fish species nowadays, bass numbers have been reduced by commercial pressure and there is concern that both the total numbers and average size of bass are rapidly reducing in UK and European waters.
-In 2013 the UK media reported that bass numbers were at their lowest in twenty years, and that the breeding stock of bass had reduced by almost a third since 2009.
-A number of measure have been put forward to try and restore bass stocks.
-These have included banning French pair trawlers from targeting bass just as they are gathering to breed in the English Channel, and in an unprecedented move limiting anglers to a bag limit of three bass per day and the minimum landing size of bass was increased from 36cm to 42cm.
-However, by 2015 it was clear that the measures were ineffective and bass numbers were still declining.
+In 2013 the UK media reported that bass numbers were at their lowest in twenty years and that the breeding stock of bass had reduced by almost a third since 2009.
+A number of measures have been put forward to try and restore bass stocks.
+These have included banning French pair trawlers from targeting bass as they are gathering to spawn in the English Channel and limiting anglers to a bag limit of three bass per day.
+The minimum landing size of bass was also increased from 36cm to 42cm.
+By 2015 it was clear that the measures were ineffective and bass numbers were still declining and further measures were needed.

 British Record for Shore Caught Bass

 The British record shore caught bass was a 19lb fish caught from Dover Breakwater in 1988.
 However, recent years have seen a number of large bass caught and it was thought that this record would soon be broken.
-This turned out to be the case when a bass of 19lb 11oz 12dr was caught on a Sandwon Pier, Isle of Wight by local angler Steve Caves who used a full squid bait on a size 6/0 hook.
-However, this record was itself broken by John Stephenson who caught a bass of 19lb 13oz 8dr at Portsmouth Docks on a frozen sandeel bait.
+This turned out to be the case when a bass of 19lb 11oz 12dr was caught on a Sandown Pier on the Isle of Wight by local angler Steve Caves who used a full squid bait on a size 6/0 hook.
+This record was itself broken by John Stephenson who caught a bass of 19lb 12oz at Portsmouth Docks on a frozen sandeel bait.
 The bass apparently coughed up a 1lb 8oz pouting, which would have put it well above the current record and over the 20lb mark.

 Techniques and Methods to Catch Bass